anestisZioulis/Shelldom/README.md

 <hr>

 - [x] **TYPE**
-    - Merge all the text files of the current folder into a new one.
+    - Merge all the text files in the current folder into a new one.
-    - If it exists, ask for permission to replace, append or cancel.
+    - If it exists, ask for permission to replace, append, or cancel.
         - `type` `/a` `*.*` `>` `<file>`
       ```c
           >> type /a *.* > about.txt